PriyankaTiwary123/AutoComplete/questions.md

 # 1. What is the difference between Component and PureComponent?
 Give an example where it might break my app.

-The difference between normal component and Pure component lies in how they handle updates and re-rendering.
+The difference between normal component and Pure component are as follows:
 `Normal Component`: The Normal component re-renders whenever its render method is called, it does not implement " shouldComponentUpdate" by default which means it will re-render even if the new state has same value as the previous state which further states then if the parent component renders the child component always re-renders.

 `Pure Component`: The Pure component performs a shallow comparison between current and the next props and state before deciding to re-render and this avoid unnecessary re-rendering of application.The Pure component helps in performaance optimization by avoiding unecessary re-renders.In functional component Reac.memo does the same job as Pure component in class compoent which is if we wrap our function with React.memo then our function will not re-render if state and props has not changed.